tesfayegari/JSLink/README.md

 - Performance – Because the rendering is done Client Side, the burden is taken away from the server.
 This means that the pages can load faster when using CSR.
 - Ease of Development – Let’s face it: nobody really likes XSL – especially in SharePoint.
 All web developers should be familiar with JavaScript, which makes Client Side Rendering a lot easier to pick up.
 This should mean reduced development time, and less bugs.
 - Flexibility – You can chose to overwrite just a particular field, the header, footer, or the entire view.
 You can also extend it; you’re not limited to using just SharePoint JavaScript to process the list, you can use the whole power of JavaScript, as well as any plugins such as jQuery.

+# How to use the files
+-  First Create your list based on the List.PNG image file.
+Then use the javascript files in the JSLinkDemo file for JSLink property of the webpart.
+- If you have any question you can reach out to me at tesfaye.gari@gmail.com or tgari@mtmconsultinggroup.com for any question
+# How to Deploy SharePoint AccoridonList
+- Download the COB.SharePoint.AccordionList.wsp in the SharePoint.AccordionList
+- Go to your site setting -> Under Web Designer Galleries -> Solutions.
+Upload and Activate the solution.
+- Once activated you will see Accordion List created in the site and you will also have List Template (Accordion List).
+- To use it in the subsites, go to your site settings -> Manage Site Feature -> Activate Accordion List feature -For any question you can contact me at tesfaye.gari@gmail.com or tgari@mtmconsultinggroup.com